giantswarm/docs/src/content/guides/fine-tuning-upgrade-distruption-on-aws/index.md

 The amount of time that AWS CloudFormation pauses after making a change to a batch of instances to give those instances time to start software applications.

 This value can be set via annotation `alpha.aws.giantswarm.io/update-pause-time` on `AWSCluster` CR or `AWSMachineDeploymentCR`.
-Value set on `AWSCluster` will be used for a whole cluster.
-Value set on `AWSMachineDeploymentCR` will be only used for that specific NodePool and will override  value from `AWSCluster` (if set).
+The value set on `AWSCluster` will be used for a whole cluster.
+The value set on `AWSMachineDeploymentCR` will be only used for that specific NodePool and will override the value from `AWSCluster` in case it is defined.

 `PauseTime` needs to be in ISO 8601 duration format, e. g.
 "PT10M" for 10 minutes or "PT15S" for 15 seconds.